NaughtyFaun/NF_Photoshop_Plugin/README.md

 ## nf_freq.js

 Image frequency separation tool.
 Select a layer, hit the tool.
 It nicely handles nested layers and always put generated layers next to the one selected.
-If something fails, just try to run it again, chanses are tool will clean up previous attempt.
+If something fails, just try to run it again, chances are tool will clean up previous attempt.

 ## nf_shadow_light_vivid.js